2026 Conference

 7:30am – 4:30am

-Registration Open and Continental Breakfast at Southwest Community College
+Registration Open and Continental Breakfast at Southeast Community College (4771 W. Scott Road, Beatrice)

 • Register for the Conference and Receive your Name Badge and Other Special Conference Items